MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/making-taking-calls-hololens.md

     > You don't have to select an environment to make a call.
 To start a call without selecting an environment, select **Launch call**.
 Learn about [storing data for the Calls dashboard](calls-dashboard.md).

 1. While you're on a call, you can mute yourself at any point if you need to.
 You can't mute the other participant in a one-to-one call, however.

+## Make a one-to-one call to a Teams user inside your tenant

+A technician or inspector can use Remote Assist to work collaboratively with a remote colleague (typically an expert in a particular field) who uses Microsoft Teams in your tenant.

+The licensed Remote Assist HoloLens user can [set up a Teams meeting](./join-meeting-hololens.md) and invite the collaborator.
+Then, the licensed Remote Assist user [joins the meeting using the Remote Assist HoloLens app](join-meeting-hololens.md).
+The Teams user sees the meeting invitation in their Outlook calendar or Teams calendar.
+They right-click the meeting invitation and select **Join Teams meeting**.
+The web browser might launch and display options for joining the meeting.
+To join via Teams application, select **Launch it now**.

 ## Make a one-to-one call to a Teams user outside your tenant